Young Texan Ambassadors

 4. Contact Your Community

 Encourage friends, family and colleagues to get involved and help organize the cleanup.
 Create a Facebook event so interested volunteers can RSVP, and you can easily communicate with attendees.

 Arrive early to set up and post appropriate signage for attendees.
 At your check-in station, ensure you have pens, pencils and sign-in sheets ready for your volunteers.

-What to Tell Volunteers
+2. What To Tell Volunteers

 This will depend on the type of event your hosting.
 Be prepared for everything.
 Make sure group leaders have a volunteer welcome and safety speech to give.
 For cleanups, provide a volume to weight estimation sheet and data card.
 Consider other things you might want from volunteers, such as a photo release waiver.